psnact/SimplePresenter/USAGE.md

 3. **Monitor both outputs**
    - Check projection window (what congregation sees)
-   - Check livestream preview (what online viewers see)
+   - Check any secondary preview/output you are using

 ### Troubleshooting